Conference 2026: The Long March: Strikes, Protests & Riots Through History

 Conference schedule

-Thursday 9th July - Pre-conference social at a central Manchester venue - more details about this to follow soon.
+Thursday 9th July - Pre-conference social at in Manchester's vibrant Northern Quarter between 6-8pm.
 A great way to start conference.

 Friday 10th July - Main conference at the People's History Museum.
 For the full programme please see the Agenda section below.